No Tags Found!

 From India, Madras

-The main reason why the HR is different in Manufacturing, Construction, Minings, PSU, IT / ITES etc etc etc is the different nature, education background of the people working in those industries.
+The main reason why HR is different in Manufacturing, Construction, Mining, PSU, IT/ITES, etc., is the diverse nature and educational background of the people working in these industries.

 From India, Pune

-Today the HR role has changed but most of the organization has not adopted to those changes and are sticking to the traditional HR roles.
-They look in for the traditional method of performance appraisal, HR Policies, HR Planning, training and development,etc.
+If you see, technology has changed many areas in manufacturing, construction, or any other industries.
+Technological-based changes have been adopted by the people, and they are moving through that phase.
+But what about HR - managing people?
+Today, the HR role has changed, but most organizations have not adapted to those changes and are sticking to traditional HR roles.
+They look for the traditional method of performance appraisal, HR policies, HR planning, training and development, etc.

-I think if HR professionals think from that angle they will get an answer as to why HR is devalued.
-How can the existing HR break the mindset of the people in the organization? the answer is first change yourself and show the effect of changes, others will follow.
+I think if HR professionals think from that angle, they will get an answer as to why HR is devalued.
+How can existing HR break the mindset of the people in the organization?
+The answer is first to change yourself and show the effect of changes; others will follow.

-Minor changes will not impact the people, it should be major changes.
-Today HR should talk about competency, empowerment, talent acquisition, etc. training should reflect the development of the individual through challenges such as new assignments, job assignments,etc.
+Minor changes will not impact people; there should be major changes.
+Today, HR should focus on competency, empowerment, talent acquisition, etc. Training should reflect the development of the individual through challenges such as new assignments, job rotations, etc.

-Today HR is all about techniques/tools. how the tool can give you the best result. with the complexity surrounding the people doing multi task, assessment has also become tough. detailing has become important in assessment and i feel that is where the complaints come in.
+Today, HR is all about techniques/tools.
+How the tool can give you the best result.
+With the complexity surrounding people doing multiple tasks, assessment has also become tough.
+Detailing has become important in assessment, and I feel that is where the complaints come in.

-through using surveys, informal discussions, suggestions box, etc.......
+Through using surveys, informal discussions, suggestion boxes, etc.

 2. Study what organizational goals are?

-3. Techniques adopted by the HR should align these points and then tools should reflect these points assessed objectively and rigorously.
+3. Techniques adopted by HR should align with these points, and then tools should reflect these points assessed objectively and rigorously.

-4. Mindset usually talks about attitudes that people carry. rigid negative attitudes can be tacled by informal meetings, functions, discussions arranged by the organization.
+4. Mindsets usually reflect attitudes that people carry.
+Rigid negative attitudes can be tackled by informal meetings, functions, discussions arranged by the organization.

 Dr. Kavita R. Shanmughan